SwiftGGTeam/the-swift-programming-language-in-chinese/Language Guide.rst

 	The book’s aim is to introduce the language to developers, rather than to describe the detail of its creation.
 It will not look ‘behind the scenes’,and neither section of the book will cover the Swift compiler, the Swift Intermediate Language (SIL), or the Swift lexer and type checker.

-.. annotation:: Voice and style
+.. docnote:: Voice and style

 	The Language Guide will have a conversational style.
 It will be friendly but not too personal.
 It will be written as a continuing narrative, starting each subject with a simple code example, and building further complexity into the same example until it is no longer the best way to illustrate the current subject, or until the subject changes sufficiently as to require a different example.